Easy Christmas Present Wrapping System – Save Time and Money With Less Waste

 - Gather sturdy boxes with lids and nice gift bags (if you sew, you can create fabric gift bags for larger items, too).

-- Wrap lids and boxes separately, if needed (some holiday pre-printed boxes can be used as-is).
+- Wrap lids and boxes separately, if needed (some holiday pre-printed boxes can be used as is).

 - Add coordinating tissue or even a gold lame fabric like the photo above, tulle, or other pretty fabric to make the gift even more special.

-- Add boxes and bags as needed to create a system that works for your family so you don’t have to shop for anymore.
+- Add boxes and bags as needed to create a system that works for your family so you don’t have to shop anymore.

-- Wrap your new gifts each year in the appropriate-sized boxes and bags, re-tying the bows and even reusing the tags – this is the 15 minute part!
+- Wrap your new gifts each year in the appropriate-sized boxes and bags, re-tying the bows and even reusing the tags – this is the 30 minute part!

 - Continue to save and store your boxes, bows and bags from year-to-year and reap the savings!

-Fit those boxes in even larger boxes that can hold them.
 Basically, try to fit all the boxes you need in the smallest space possible.
+It’s like a puzzle fitting everything in!

-Updated: How to Save on Gift Tags, too – all year around!
+How to Save on Gift Tags

 - Reuse the tags from year to year for your immediate family and quickly stamp any new ones needed each year (it takes only about a minute to do 10 tags).

-Before you know it you, too, will be taking only a few minutes to wrap beautiful presents for your family that look fabulous under the tree, saving money and keeping stuff out of the landfill.
+Before you know it you, too, will be taking only a few minutes to wrap beautiful presents for your family that look fabulous under the tree, saving money and keeping stuff out of the landfill!

 Let me know if you adopt this system – it’s really changed my holiday stress level and I hope it does for you, too!

-This article is part of the 8 Weeks of Christmas Ideas series where you’ll find resources for cooking, gift ideas, time savers, recipes, traditions & more all November and December through the 24th.
+This article is part of the 8 Weeks of Christmas Ideas series where youāll find resources for cooking, gift ideas, time savers, recipes, traditions & more all November and December through the 24th.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn’t change your price.
 Click here to read my full disclaimer and advertising disclosure.